 Most boarding schools consider the pastoral progress and the personal and spiritual development of pupils to be as much a priority as their academic development.
 Development of so-called ‘soft skills’ is valued highly by employers and it is crucial to any successful education to nurture these skills just as much as academic skills.

-At Godolphin, we have a mental health plan to ensure that each girl is receiving the education she needs to be able to progress positively.
-A key tenet of this plan is that we have very small tutor groups of around ten pupils.
+We have a mental health plan to ensure that each girl is receiving the education she needs to be able to progress positively.
+A key tenet of this plan is that we have very small tutor groups of around 10 pupils.
 The tutors who look after these relatively small groups of pupils are the focus of the provision of pastoral care.
 Tutors meet their tutees daily and also meet frequently with each other and with boarding staff and other senior staff.
 Their work is coordinated by Heads of Year and the Head of Sixth Form.
 Academic and pastoral staff meet regularly to discuss pupils who need support and to put in place any support needed.

 Pastoral progress is difficult to quantify but it can be broadly measured by a combination of professional judgement and pupil self-reflection.
-At Godolphin our PSHCEE programme and Elizabeth Godolphin Award Programme in the prep and sixth form are the cornerstones of our provision to encourage personal development.
+Our PSHCEE programme and Elizabeth Godolphin Award Programme in the prep and sixth form are the cornerstones of our provision to encourage personal development.
 This includes inviting outside specialist speakers who give talks or workshops to the girls, staff and parents as well as sessions run by staff.
 All pupils attend these sessions but boarders find them especially invaluable as they result in the sort of developmental and relationship progress that comes from building resilience, learning to lead, and developing tolerance and mutual respect.

 At Godolphin, tutors monitor the involvement and success of pupils and this information is shared with parents.
 Commendations and Head’s commendations are awarded for particularly outstanding progress in any field.